-This position will be filled by a hard-working and entrepreneurial individual who is interested in applying a background in science or engineering to creating federal energy policy.
-Fear not, we’ll bring the fellow up to speed on politics and how to create policy in Washington.
+This position will be filled by a hard-working and entrepreneurial individual who is interested in applying a technical background and deep understanding of US energy systems toward creating federal energy policy.
+Fear not, we’ll bring the fellow up to speed on politics and the inner workings of Washington.

-The Fellow will report to the Deputy Director of Clean Energy.
+The Fellow will report to the Senior Policy Advisor for Clean Energy.

 During your time at Third Way, you will learn skills in workflow management, leveraging polarities, meeting facilitation and participation, parallel thinking, dynamic presentation and communication, creativity, design thinking, networking, and interview skills.

 Upon completion, our fellows find fulfilling work at other think tanks, congressional committees, private-sector firms, advocacy organizations, and the federal government.
 They take full advantage of Third Way’s ever-growing network of public policy professionals.
 If you are a future-oriented thinker and a policy wonk willing to listen and learn, we’d like you to join us.